MoserMichael/my-notes/dev-gotchas.md

 Also, the switch in parsers almost coincides with a change in governance of the python project [here](https://www.infoworld.com/article/3292936/guido-van-rossum-resigns-whats-next-for-python.html), maybe there is some correlation here, go figure...

+---

+I am not sure if the analogy between python and lisp is the correct one.
+Python is all about its object system, now just look at python meta objects; these are said to have come to us from smalltalk.
+So it would be fair to say that Python has a very strong ancestry in Smalltalk.
+Interesting that the wikipedia article on Python is not listing Smalltalk as having had an influence on python [here](https://en.wikipedia.org/wiki/Python_(programming_language))

 ---08/11/21 03:33:18----------------------

 I was plagued by garbage characters appearing in vim.